szundel/CourtCrosser/README.md

 ## Premium Features
 Premium features require a monthly subscription.
 Allows serious pickleballers to filter their meetups to people at their general pickleball level.
 Level is determined by CourtCrosser Score above.

+### CourtCrosser Score
+A central feature of the application is a gamification.
+Users can level up by defeating players with higher scores and level down by losing to players with lower scores.